optimalstrategy/sms_forwarder_bot/README.md

 $ docker-compose -f docker-compose.yml up -d
 ```

-The container will be exposed at 127.0.0.1:6336 by default.
+The container will be exposed at `127.0.0.1:6336` by default.

+## Python Implementation
+Archived in the [`python`](https://github.com/optimalstrategy/sms_forwarder_bot/tree/python) branch.
+Migrating an existing deployment to rust should be seamless, just correctly convert `configs/production.env` to `.env`.